flatironinstitute/finufft/python_tests/README.md

 Then you may run the tests as follows

 ```
+python3 demo1d1.py
 python3 run_accuracy_tests.py
 python3 run_speed_tests.py
 ```

-The code `accuracy_speed_tests.py` illustrates how to call FINUFFT from python.
+The codes `demo1d1.py` and `accuracy_speed_tests.py` illustrate how to call FINUFFT from python.